 Bike Voucher Program

-The bicycle voucher program is part of a suite of alternative transportation options available to the UK community that also includes the BluPass partnership with Lextran and the Big Blue Cycles fleet for residential students who opt out of bringing a car to Lexington.
+The bicycle voucher program began in 2015, and is part of a suite of alternative transportation options available to the UK community that also includes the BluPass partnership with Lextran and the Big Blue Cycles fleet for residential students who opt out of bringing a car to Lexington.
 These programs are designed to simplify the process of shifting from driving a single-occupancy vehicle to campus to an alternative form of transportation, and to reward those individuals who make the change in their routine.

 The bike voucher program aligns with the goals set forth in the UK Transportation Master Plan (TMP).
 The TMP aims to improve access and mobility to, from, and around campus for all members of the UK community.
 The program was spearheaded by the University’s Bicycle Advisory Committee (BAC).